SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

     The name of the ruleset is not important but must be the same as the one defined below.

-    To this ruleset, an action is defined to tell Rsyslog that all incoming messages associated to it must be forwarded to the SEKOIA.IO syslog endpointon a specific Intake.
+    To this ruleset, an action is defined to tell Rsyslog that all incoming messages associated to it must be forwarded to the SEKOIA.IO syslog endpoint on a specific Intake.
 Please change using the YOUR_INTAKE_KEY accordingly.

     ```bash
     $DefaultNetstreamDriverCAFile /etc/rsyslog.d/SEKOIA-IO-intake.pem